couchbaselabs/docs-ng/content/sync-gateway/sg-4100-authorize.markdown

 ### Accounts

-You manage accounts by using the Admin API.This interface is privileged and for administrator use only.
+You manage accounts by using the Admin REST API.This interface is privileged and for administrator use only.
 To allow clients to manage accounts, you need to have some other server-side mechanism that calls through to this API.

 The URL for a user account is `/databasename/_user/name`, where databasename is the configured name of the database and name is the user name.
 The content of the resource is a JSON document with the following properties: